mintty/mintty/wiki/Tips.md

 that would also comply with the locale mechanism unless the terminal would support proportional fonts.

+### Wide symbol overhang ###

+For symbol characters and emojis that are single-width by definition (e.g. locale) but visually double-width, double-width display is supported if the character is following by an adjacent single-width space character.

 ## Font rendering and geometry ##